-She didn’t like that response and went on to tell me that if I lived in Australia and enjoyed the freedoms of this country, then I needed to respect and celebrate Australia day so that I better appreciate my national identity.
+I’ve been told by many that if I live in Australia and enjoy the freedoms of this country, then I need to respect and celebrate Australia day so that I better appreciate my national identity.
 That it wasn’t us who had committed crimes against Aboriginal people and we had nothing to apologise for.
-Of course, this was before Prime Minister Kevin Rudd’s national apology to Australia’s indigenous people.

 But that’s not a good enough answer.
 It’s not good enough to say it’s ‘unAustralian’ not to celebrate Australia Day on a day that marks the start of the destruction of the world’s oldest known culture.
 It’s not good enough to say that the day means ‘more’ than the invasion and its consequences.
 It’s not good enough to assume that my grandparents’ Lebanese heritage makes me less Australian than anyone else.

 I recognise that ‘we’ didn’t kill those people and that ‘we’ didn’t destroy their land, but absolutely everyone is complicit in the overwhelmingly horrifying statistics that mark the suffering and trauma that continues to impact indigenous communities.
 Aboriginal and Torres Strait Islander people TODAY:

 - are incarcerated at 15x the national rate

 - are likely to die 10 years younger than non-indigenous Australians